 Tip #1 Start with a Strong Foundation

-Most lawns are already established but its not to late to add valuable soil and seed to the surface through overseeding.
+With all the upcoming rain in the forecast it’s a great time to add valuable soil and seed to the surface through overseeding.
 Rake thoroughly and aerate the lawn.
 Spread a thin layer of quality soil such as Scotts Lawn Soil and then a good coated grass seed blended over top.
-Water regularly.
-Or if spring continues the way it has been just let the rain fall do its job.
-It HAS to be good for something!
+Water regularly (assuming it’s not raining!)

 Tip # 2 Fertilize